douhthood/vector_sample_code/data/Vectorize Data.md

 - [Download a pre-built Augmented ONNX embedding model](../ONNX/Download%20prebuilt%20Augmented%20ONNX%20file.md)
 - [Load the embedding model into Oracle Database 23ai](../ONNX/Load%20the%20ONNX%20model.md)

+There are three main techniques to bulk vectorize data in tables:
+- Create Table As Select
+- Insert as select
+- PLSQL batch updates

 The table is small, so all the vector columns can be updated in a single transaction.

 ```SQL